cygni/cygni-competence-7-databases/couchdb/README.md

 ```

 ### Writing views
-Fauxton provides a pretty decent interface for writing your own views with map and reduce function.
+Fauxton provides a way to write your own views with map and reduce functions.
 Views are stored in *design documents*.
-These are special documents that are prefixed with _design/.
-We are going to create a view that generates artist document ids keyed by artist name.
+These are special documents, prefixed with _design/.

-Go to [localhost:5984/_utils][fauxton] and go to the *music* database page.
-Now click the '+' sign next to 'Design Documents' and add a new view.
-Name the view 'by_name' and add it to a new design document called 'artists'.
+In Fauxton, go to the *music* database page.
+Click the '+' sign next to 'Design Documents' and add a new view.
+Name it 'by_name' and add it to a new design document called 'artists'.

 ![alt text][fauxton-music-new-view]

-Write the following map function then hit 'Create Document' to save the view and view the results.
+Write the following map function then hit 'Create Document' to save the design document:

 ```javascript
 function(doc) {